TL; DR: Product Backlog Principles

-A sprint planning checklist?
+A Sprint Planning checklist?
 How dare you: Agile is a mindset, not a methodology.
 It is a journey, not a destination.
-There is no one-size-fits-all-and what else could you possibly cover with a checklist, the mother of all standardized processes?
+There is no one-size-fits-all approach, and what else could you possibly cover with a checklist, the mother of all standardized processes?

 Well, it always depends on the purpose of a tool’s application.
-Read more why scrum checklists are a handy tool if applied at an operational, hands-on level, reducing your cognitive load and freeing up time for more relevant things.
+Read more about why Scrum checklists are a handy tool if applied at an operational, hands-on level, reduce your cognitive load, and free up time for more relevant things.